luontola/specsy/README.md

 - **No Forced Words** - In order to let you choose the best possible test names, Specsy does not impose any [predefined words](http://blog.orfjackal.net/2010/05/choice-of-words-in-testing-frameworks.html) on its users.

 - **Simplicity** - Specsy contains only the essential features, but does them well.
 Having a particular assertion syntax is not essential and it's easy to use the assertions of other testing libraries, so Specsy itself does not have assertions.
+Also any syntactic sugar is minimized, in order for it to be easy to know what the code does just by looking at it.

 - **Parallel Execution** - Running tests [quickly](http://agileinaflash.blogspot.com/2009/02/first.html) is a must for using TDD (my pain threshold for recompile and test execution is about 5-10 seconds).
 Specsy makes it possible to parallelize the test execution using the maximal number of CPU cores (not yet implemented).